georglauterbach/uds/README.md

 ## What _UDS_ Does

-After the initial acquisition of all resources, the execution of the `uds` binary does the following:
+The `setup.sh` script does the following:

 1. Complete removal of `snapd`
 2. Setup of Personal Package Archives (PPAs)